yannlemos/studiobravarda.com/content/about/index.md

 ---
 title: "About"
 ---
-Studio Bravarda is an award-winning Brazilian game development company.
+Studio Bravarda is an award-winning game development company.

 It was founded by a group of partners from Rio de Janeiro with the goal to develop premium indie games with Brazilian flavors, crafting unique stories based on the partners' shared culture, history and experiences.